richierich113/alx-system_engineering-devops/0x00-shell_basics/README.md

 The 101-clean_emacs scripts deletes all files in the current working directory that end with the character ~.
 The 102-tree script creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory The 103-commas script lists all the files and directories of the current directory, separated by commas (,), end directories with /, show hidden files which starts with  a dot (.), order list in alphabetical order where only digits and letters are used to sort with digits coming first and ends with a new line.
+The school.mgc magic file has script that are used with the command file to detect School data files.
+Where school data files always contain the string SCHOOL at offset 0.